amannn/react-hooks/packages/next-query-params/README.md

 ## Credits

-This library is just a small wrapper around [`use-query-params`](https://github.com/pbeshai/use-query-params) by [Peter Beshai](https://github.com/pbeshai) and is based on the code that was collaboratively created in [use-query-params#13](https://github.com/pbeshai/use-query-params/issues/13).
+This library is a small wrapper around [`use-query-params`](https://github.com/pbeshai/use-query-params) by [Peter Beshai](https://github.com/pbeshai) and is based on the code that was collaboratively created in [use-query-params#13](https://github.com/pbeshai/use-query-params/issues/13).